fdazen/fda-documentation/financial_reports.md

 ##**Cashier Report Detail**

+The _Cashier Report Detail_ will provide you with detailed payment information made on a selected date range.
+You will have the ability to filter
 - Lists all Payments posted in the date range selected.
 Can be configured to filter by user and to show only refunds made if necessary.
 Payments are broken out by Payment Type and Folio No.

 - It is important to note that payments are displayed based on the date they’re entered into the system.
 Payments entered today cannot be counted on a check in that’s 6 months in the future.